kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 # Terminology

 - Client: An MLS client
-- Virtual Client: A client the key material of which is held by one or more (other) clients.
+- Virtual Client: A client for which the key material of which is held by one or more (other) clients.
 - Emulator Client: A client that collaborates with other emulator clients in emulating a virtual client.
 Emulator clients can themselves be virtual clients.